DIY LM3886 Chip Amplifier (Gainclone) Kit

 Photograph 2: LM3886 Amplifier and Power Supply PCB from chipamp.com

-For detailed information about this non-inverting LM3886 amplifier, see the Users Guide for Non-Inverted LM3886 Kit - (PDF 280KB).
-The amplifier circuit from the users guide is shown below in Figure 1.
+For detailed information about this non-inverting LM3886 amplifier circuit, the PCB and implementation, see the Users Guide for Non-Inverted LM3886 Kit - (PDF 280KB).
+For reference, the amplifier circuit from the above users guide is shown below in Figure 1.

-The amplifier circuit is built around the LM3886 IC.
+The amplifier circuit is built around the LM3886 IC (Photograph 3).
 The LM3886 is a high-performance audio power amplifier capable of delivering 68W of continuous average power to a 4 ohm load and 38W into 8 ohm with 0.1% THD+N from 20Hz - 20kHz.
-For the full details and operating parameters of the LM3886 IC see the LM3886 Datasheet - (PDF 1.2MB).
+For the full details and operating parameters of the LM3886 IC refer to the LM3886 Datasheet - (PDF 1.2MB).
 The gain of the LM3886 amplifier circuit is set about 33.
-To adjust the gain to suit your configuration see the user guide and LM3886 datasheet.
+To adjust the gain to suit your Hi-Fi configuration refer to the users guide or LM3886 datasheet above.

 Construction - LM3886 Chip Amplifier (Gainclone) Kit

-For myself, I always find that the most difficult portion of a DIY project is the enclosure.
-I had some luck using a Hammond Aluminum Chassis for my K-12M Tube Amp project, so I decided to go the Hammond route again.
+For myself, I always find that the most difficult portion of a DIY amplifier project is often the enclosure.
+I had built a few vacuum tube amplifiers using plain Hammond aluminium chassis, so I decided to use a Hammond enclosure since I already had the heatsinks to use for the amplifier.
 The 1444-32 Hammond chassis was available locally in Winnipeg from Tip Top Electronic Supply for about $33 (May 2006).
+Aluminium is a nice material to work with for project enclosures as it is easy to drill, file and sand.

 Photograph 5: Hammond 1444-32 Aluminum Chassis

-Photograph 6 below shows the underside of the Chip Amplifier.
+Photograph 6 below shows the underside of the LM3886 chip amplifier build.
 I twisted all the AC wires together and for obvious reasons, I kept the RCA inputs and amplifier PCB close together and far away from the AC.
 In the Photograph, you can also see the star grounding.
-I had some left over real estate so one could easily fit this amp into a smaller enclosure.
-On the front is a small power switch with a built-in LED that is run off of the power supply board.
+The chassis turned out to be quite a bit larger than required so one could easily fit this amp into a smaller enclosure.
+The chassis and heatsinks are both larger than required so I did not bother to add ventilation the chassis as it would not be necessary.
+However, if you use smaller heatsinks, be sure to provide airflow around them for cooling.
+On the front of the gainclone amplifier build is a small power switch with a built-in LED that is run off of the power supply board.

 Sound - LM3886 Chip Amplifier (Gainclone) Kit

-When I fired it up for the first time, I was immediately surprised with how much power was available, the level of detail and the nice bass response.
-It sounded much better than I was expecting and much better than it should considering the simplicity and low cost.
-Initially, I thought it sounded a little bright, but after about 12 hours the sound became more relaxed.
+When I fired up the DIY LM3886 gainclone amplifier build for the first time, I was immediately struck with how much power was available, the level of detail and the nice bass response.
+The LM3886 gainclone amplifier build sounded far better than I was expecting and much better than it should considering the simplicity and the fact that I used inexpensive components and a 160VA supply.

 More Chip Amp / Gainclone Amplifier Projects